ronkesm/generate_gnomAD_bed/README.md

 4. Merge each tsv file containing the SNPs for each chromosome.
 5. Filter VCFs with a custom population frequency cut-off (also filters out all non-`PASS` variants)

-`GnomadV4.1.DownloadFilterAndExtractLoci.sh` takes care of steps 1-3, step 4 is done by `GnomadV4.1.MergeChromosomes.sh`, step 5 is done by `FilterVCF_Gnomad_PASS.sh`
+`GnomadV4.1.DownloadFilterAndExtractLoci.sh` takes care of steps 1-3, step 4 is done by `GnomadV4.1.MergeChromosomes.sh`, step 5 is done by `FilterVCF_Gnomad_PASS_debug.sh`